Kauri Gum, Kauri Copal, Kauri Gold...

 The debate over the classification of Kauri Gum has gone on for many years.
 Kauri Gum is sometimes known as New Zealand Amber.
-However there is disagreement amongst geologists and no absolute rule applies although the New Zealand Rock Hound Society is trying to establish a firm classification.
+There is, however, disagreement amongst geologists and no absolute rule applies although the New Zealand Rock Hound Society is trying to establish a firm classification.

-Kauri Gum which has aged to the stage of being sub-fossilised is properly known as Kauri Copal, Copal being derived from the Spanish word “copalli” meaning incense.
-Other types of copal are usually used for this purpose (frankincense is probably the most well known) but Kauri Copal has a distinctive and pleasant smell.
-It is more durable that Kauri Gum and is easier to polish and the shine will last on the surface for longer.
+Kauri Gum which has aged to the stage of being sub-fossilised is properly known as Kauri Copal; Copal being derived from the Spanish word “copalli” meaning incense.
+Other types of copal are usually used for this purpose (frankincense is probably the most well-known) but Kauri Copal has a distinctive and pleasant smell.
+It is more durable than Kauri Gum and is easier to polish and the shine will last on the surface for longer.
 Kauri Copal is often referred to as a "sub-fossilised resin".
 It can be many hundreds of thousands of years old.

 Most of the pieces seen today fall into this "Copal" category.
 Unfortunately there is a huge variation in the characteristics of individual pieces of the Kauri Copal.
 Only the older, harder forms are really suitable for making into jewellery or carving.
 It is almost impossible to determine this by non-destructive methods.
 There are other tests available but they involve the use of scientific measuring equipment not normally accessible to most people.